sunbird-specs/SOFIE/README.md

         "env": String, // env of page
-        "timespent": Double, // Time taken per page "visits": Long // Number of times each page was visited }]
+        "timespent": Double, // Time taken per page "visits": Long // Number of times each page was visited }],
+    "extra": [{ // Optional.
+Additional summary data specific to mime type or app.
+For ex: wordsPerMin "id": String, // Required.
+Key for the extra data "value": String // Required.
+Value for the extra data }]
   }
 }